nyc-sea-lions-2015/sakura-challenge/README.md

 This will be useful to you.

-Your `SakuraSketcher` class should have a `draw` method, which it should set up to be called with `requestAnimationFrame`, and a `drawBranch(branch, turtle)` method, which draws `branch` and all its descendants, using the position of `turtle` as a starting point.

-In your constructor,
-  * set the `width` and the `height` of the canvas element to be the `canvas` element's `clientWidth` and `clientHeight`.
-Yes, you have to do this.
-Yes, it's kindof dumb.
-  * get a drawing `context` with `canvas.getContext('2d')`, and save it in a `ctx` instance variable.
-Getting a context might be expensive, and we don't want to do it on every frame.

-In your `draw` method,
-  * clear the canvas
-  * create a `Turtle` and position it in the center of the window, at the bottom.
-Remember that y coordinates start with `0` at the *top* of your screen.
-  * call `drawBranch` on the tree's trunk.

-In your `drawBranch` method,
-  * start a new path with `ctx.beginPath()`
-  * put the first point of the branch at the turtle's current position.
-You'll use `ctx.moveTo` here.
-  * ask the turtle to turn by the branch's angle
-  * ask the turtle to walk forward by the branch's length.
-  * put the next point of the branch at the turtle's new position.
-You'll use `ctx.lineTo` here.
-  * set the width of the line we're about to draw to the branch's thickness by setting `ctx.lineWidth`.
-  * call `ctx.stroke` to draw the line.
-  * draw all the branch's children.
+You'll want to create a `new Turtle` for each frame, position it where you want the base of the tree, and then pass the turtle down from each branch to its children.

 ## 5. Tune your tree ##

 You may find that your tree doesn't look exactly how you want.
-It's randomly generated, of course, so it may never look *exactly* how you want, but you can tune how the tree grows by changing the constants in your `Branch`'s `tick` method.
-If your branches are too stocky, add a bit less `thickness`.
+It's randomly generated, of course, so it may never look *exactly* how you want, but you can guide how the tree grows by changing the constants in your `Branch`'s `tick` method.
+Parameters like this are known as "tuning parameters"—numbers you can tweak until a program works how you want it to.
+If your branches are too stocky, add a bit less `thickness` on each frame.
 If your tree is growing too thick with branches, make it less likely that a branch will produce a child.

-Also, you might notice that if you leave your tree running for even a little while, it starts to crush your browser.
-It turns out that having branches generate branches which themselves generate branches can quickly produce a **lot** of objects.
-You can help this state of affairs by having your branches know their `depth` (how would they set this in the constructor?) and only allowing a branch to produce children if its `depth` is less than a certain number (7 seems to work ok for me).

-Once you're tracking `depth`, you now have another parameter to play with.
-You could make the rate at which a branch adds length dependent on its `depth`, for example.
+  * Given our data model, how might you create the appearance of longer, twistier branches?
+  * What if a branch's thickness didn't start off as 0?
+  * Can you replicate different styles of growth?
+  * What if we wanted the trunk to have special rules governing its growth?
+How might we architect that?

 ## 6. Blossom your tree ##

 Just as every cherry tree is beautiful and unique, I leave the implementation of blossoms up to you.

+## Conclusions & Further work ##

+In a broad sense, our tree is the expression of two simple rules: (1) branches grow, and (2) branches may have many children.
+In tuning your tree, you might notice that slight changes in the rules can produce profound changes in the final result when the rules are applied recursively.
+In this regard, you and the sakura are the same.

 ## References ##